getify/foi-lang/README.md

 greeting;               // "Hello!"
 ```

-However, if no pattern matches, the default result of the expression is a `empty` -- **Foi** can be configured to issue a warning notice in such a case.
-More on monads later.
+However, if no pattern matches, the default result of the expression is an `empty` -- **Foi** can be configured to issue a warning notice in such a case.

-To explicitly define a default pattern, use `?:` (which must be the last clause in the pattern matching expression):
+To explicitly define a default pattern -- like an "else" clause, that matches if nothing else previously matched -- use `?:` as the last clause in the pattern matching expression:

 ```java
 def myName: "Kyle";